Wole Oguntokun: Theatre

-He was selected as part of a British Council-Theatre Directors' Residency/Workshop in the United Kingdom in May 2011.
+Oguntokun was selected as part of a British Council-Theatre Directors' Residency/Workshop in the United Kingdom in May 2011.
 In August 2011 and 2013, he was one of two Nigerians selected as a British Council delegates to the Edinburgh Fringe Festival in Scotland.
 He selected a production, The Animals and Children took to the Streets by the British performing arts company, 1927, from the Edinburgh Festival Fringe in 2013 and the production was sponsored to Nigeria in November 2011.

-He directed the Nigerian premiere of Ntozake Shange's play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf on 29 and 30 December at the Shell Hall, Muson Centre in Lagos, and on 15 June 2014, at the Eko Convention Centre – Eko Hotel and Suites in collaboration with Flytime Entertainment.
+Oguntokun directed the Nigerian premiere of Ntozake Shange's play For Colored Girls Who Have Considered Suicide When the Rainbow Is Enuf on 29 and 30 December at the Shell Hall, Muson Centre in Lagos, and on 15 June 2014, at the Eko Convention Centre – Eko Hotel and Suites in collaboration with Flytime Entertainment.

-Oguntokun's theatre company, Renegade Theatre, was one of five African theatre companies and the only West African one, selected to be part of the Shakespeare Cultural Olympiad at the Globe Theatre (Globe to Globe Festival) in London in April–June 2012.
+Oguntokun's theatre company, Renegade Theatre, was one of five African theatre companies and the only West African company selected to be part of the Shakespeare Cultural Olympiad at the Globe Theatre (Globe to Globe Festival) in London in April–June 2012.
 37 international touring theatre companies presented each of Shakespeare's 37 plays in a different language.
 Oguntokun directed The Winter's Tale in Yoruba on 24 and 25 May 2012 at the Globe Theatre.
 On 9 and 10 November 2013, he directed his adaptation of William Shakespeare's Macbeth at the Muson Centre, Lagos, setting it in the aftermath of the Nigerian Civil War.

-He produced and directed his play The Waiting Room at the Edinburgh Festival Fringe from 1–26 August 2013 making it the first Nigerian play to feature at the festival.
+Oguntokun produced and directed his play The Waiting Room at the Edinburgh Festival Fringe from 1–26 August 2013 making it the first Nigerian play to feature at the festival.
 In 2014, he returned to the Edinburgh Festival Fringe as director and producer of the same Nigerian company (Renegade Theatre) with another production – The Tarzan Monologues at the Underbelly, Cowgate, from 31 July until 24 August.
 They were the first Nigerian plays presented at the world's biggest arts festival.

-He has directed three Muson Festival Plays: The Gods Are Not To Blame (2006), An Ordinary Legacy (2012) and his own adaptation of Cyprian Ekwensi's Jagua Nana (2014).
+Oguntokun also directed three Muson Festival Plays: The Gods Are Not to Blame (2006), An Ordinary Legacy (2012) and his own adaptation of Cyprian Ekwensi's Jagua Nana (2014).

-He is the recipient of the National Association of Nigerian Theatre Practitioners' (NANTAP) Award for Excellence (November 2012) and an Arts Patron Award (November 2013) at the Association's annual conventions.
+Oguntokun was the recipient of the National Association of Nigerian Theatre Practitioners' (NANTAP) Award for Excellence (November 2012) and an Arts Patron Award (November 2013) at the Association's annual conventions.